lexbor/docs/source/examples/html/html2sexpr.md

 This article provides an overview of a code example found in the file [lexbor/html/html2sexpr.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/html/html2sexpr.c).
 The program is designed to convert an HTML tag tree into an S-expression string and output it to standard output.
-The program utilizes the Lexbor library to handle parsing and manipulating HTML documents.
+The program utilizes the `lexbor` library to handle parsing and manipulating HTML documents.

 ## Overview

 The program first checks if the correct number of command-line arguments is provided.
 It expects one argument: the path to an HTML file.
-It reads the contents of this file and initializes an HTML document object using Lexbor's API.
+It reads the contents of this file and initializes an HTML document object using `lexbor`'s API.
 After parsing the HTML, the program invokes a tree-walking function to serialize the HTML structure into an S-expression format.
 The serialized output is then printed to the console.